aamer-s/entra-docs/docs/identity/devices/troubleshoot-hybrid-join-windows-current.md

    - The device should be able to access `https://login.microsoftonline.com`, in the system context, to do realm discovery for the verified domain and determine the domain type (managed or federated).
    - If the on-premises environment requires an outbound proxy, the IT admin must ensure that the system context on the device can discover and silently authenticate to the outbound proxy.

+For testing URL connectivity, Test-DeviceRegConnectivity PowerShell script can be used.
+More details about script and usage can be found here: https://learn.microsoft.com/en-us/samples/azure-samples/testdeviceregconnectivity/testdeviceregconnectivity/

 **Common error codes:**

 | Error code | Reason | Resolution |